DataDog/documentation/content/en/tracing/trace_collection/trace_context_propagation/java.md

 - System Property: `-Ddd.trace.propagation.style.inject=datadog,b3multi`
 - Environment Variable: `DD_TRACE_PROPAGATION_STYLE_INJECT=datadog,b3multi`

 The value of the property or environment variable is a comma (or space) separated list of header styles that are enabled for injection.
-By default only Datadog injection style is enabled.
+By default the `datadog,tracecontext` injection styles are enabled.

 Extraction styles can be configured using:

 - System Property: `-Ddd.trace.propagation.style.extract=datadog,b3multi`
 - Environment Variable: `DD_TRACE_PROPAGATION_STYLE_EXTRACT=datadog,b3multi`

 The value of the property or environment variable is a comma (or space) separated list of header styles that are enabled for extraction.
-By default only Datadog extraction style is enabled.
+By default the `datadog,tracecontext` extraction styles is enabled.

 If multiple extraction styles are enabled, the extraction attempt is done on the order those styles are configured and first successful extracted value is used.
+If later valid trace contexts are found, they will be terminated, and appended as span links.
+Moreover, if `tracecontext` style is enabled, W3C Tracestate will be propagated if W3C Traceparent matches the extracted context.

 For reference details about the context propagation settings and other configuration, read [Java Tracing Library Configuration][1].